PECOS-packages/PECOS/design/runtime-session-ownership.md

 Option 2 is useful only if live branching is a product requirement, which the parity study does not currently require.

+## Smaller placement to assess before changing host traits

+A separate review raised a scoped executor: `Engine::process(&mut self, ...)` is synchronous and exclusive.
+A non-Clone frame executor can borrow the persistent model/simulator, consume yields internally, and be dropped before process returns.
+No inspected first-milestone caller requires external suspension or an escaping yield token.
+Therefore DynClone alone does **not** prove a new host is necessary;
+the earlier blanket blocker was too strong.
+No pending frame would exist at an ordinary clone boundary.
+Persistent shot identity and poisoning still need explicit plumbing, and component clones must not share physical-handler state.

+Among the two requested alternatives, prefer configuration-owned execution over live forks.
+Before approving the larger option-1 migration, assess this scoped placement within QuantumSystem::process as its smaller implementation candidate: keep existing template clones, use immutable event configuration, borrow owned worker state per input, and add only the required shot context/reset/error hooks.
+This may avoid changing host trait bounds or introducing a new session owner.
+It is not yet proven to satisfy admission, retention or GeneralNoiseModel borrowing requirements.
+Separate review must decide that placement first; no implementation is authorized by this record.
+Do not require externally resumable tokens unless a concrete consumer needs them.

 ## Concrete route back to Python sim(), after separate review

 Keep one execution implementation: